 There are currently 69 countries at war, and 832 Militias-guerrillas and terrorist-separatist-anarchic groups involved in the civil war around the world today.
 In 2019, 409 natural disasters were recorded.
 In 2018 37.9 million people were living with aids in the world (www.hiv.gov).
 Today more than 1.934 million people have been infected with the Covid-19 virus in a short span of 4 months, causing a pandemic of fear resulting in the lock-down of nearly a third of the world, toppling economies worldwide.
 These judgments on the creation and the nations are not some future events – it is the reality on every continent, in every generation.
 The Lamb is right now opening the seals that unleash judgments on the world, bringing nations to the realization that mankind is limited and answerable to a Sovereign Ruler.
 These temporal judgments are acts of mercy – allowing people to turn to God in repentance.

 Where do this leave believers like me and you?
 Do we sit back and wait for “The End?” like defeatist or pacifists?
 No, our call is to witness the benevolent and just reign of God in a harsh world.
 We, the church, are a taste of things to come.
 We are a light in the darkness, a city of refuge in a violent world.
-We are an ark where sinners may run in to escape the flood of judgment to come.
+We are an ark where sinners may run into to escape the flood of judgment to come.

-Our call to witness in both in proclamation and demonstration of what the King and his Kingdom is like.
-In the words of Leslie Newbigin: the church is a sign pointing to the kingdom; a foretaste of what that kingdom will be like; and an agent that labours with Christ and the Spirit to bring about His kingdom to earth.
+Our call to witness is both in proclamation and demonstration of what the King and his Kingdom is like.
+In the words of Leslie Newbigin: the church is a sign pointing to the kingdom; a foretaste of what that kingdom will be like; and an agent that labours with Christ and the Spirit to bring about His kingdom on earth.
 That is what the Lord’s Army is doing, until the day of his great and final judgment.

 Quick links to full THE END Revelation Series posts